-In this post we will elaborately discuss how to build a simple LM317 based variable power supply circuit using minimum number of external components.
+In this post we will elaborately discuss how to build a simple LM317 based adjustable power supply circuit using minimum number of external components.

 A variable power supply unit is a must for every electrical and electronic work bench and it’s available in a variety of shapes and sizes in the market and also in the form of schematics to us.

-- It should be fully and continuously variable with its voltage and current outputs.
+- It should be fully and continuously adjustable with its voltage and current outputs.

 - Variable current feature can be taken as an optional feature because it’s not an absolute requirement with a power supply, unless the usage is in the range of critical evaluations.